Ovechkin passes Howe with No. 787; Coyotes beat Capitals 3-2 – KION546

 Ritchie tied it at 9:45 with a shot that went off the crossbar and completely across the goal line.
 The goal light had gone on, but play continued and there no goal was called on the ice.
 During an ensuing stoppage in play, the officials reviewed it and credited the tally.

-Ritchie then got the winner in the final minute as he crashed the net and got his second of the game and sixth of the season.
+Ritchie then got the winner in the final minute as he crashed the net and buried a rebound for his second of the game and sixth of the season.

+“We’re down 2-0 and we just stayed with it,” Coyotes head coach Andre Tourigny said.
+“We kept going and scored big goals and (found) a way to win.”

 INJURIES